 Last weekend I was able to attend TotalCon XXVI – New England’s largest gaming convention.
 I had originally only planned to attend only Saturday & Sunday and then at the last minute decided to make a four day weekend out of the convention.
 Boy was I glad I did as I had a fantastic weekend.
 I broke the weekend up into a few posts to make it easier to read.
 Enjoy part 1!

 In the board game room there was a projector that had a list of games and starting times.
 I saw a game of “Werewolves of Millers Hollow” was starting soon, so I found the table and sat down.
 The GM showed up and we chatted a bit so I could learn all the different roles the game had.
 Sadly though not enough players were around to fill the game.
 However, all was not lost because the group decided to pick a game from the game library and play.
-We chose Eminent Domain, and even though none of us had played before we picked it up quickly and I really enjoyed the game.
+We chose Eminent Domain, and even though none of us had played before we picked it up quickly and I really enjoyed the game because that is somehow similar to the game that I’ve seen from bet365 ny review.
 After finishing up Eminent Domain I taught and played an enjoyable game of Small World with some teens that were searching for something to play.
 Next, I sat down and learned the card game Alhambra.
 Alhambra was on my list of games to try at the con, so I was happy to get a chance to learn and play.
 I really liked the game and found it to be simple yet complex.
 You collect cards and use them to purchase tiles that you combine to create a “Carcassone” like city in front of you.
+Someone recommended that I watch jojo’s bizarre adventure anime because I love to watch manga.

 We traveled in from our room at the closely located Red Roof Inn back to the convention hotel for their decent breakfast buffet.
 Then I headed into the board game room and found the “Learn to play Nightfall” table.
 Nightfall is a unique deck builder from Alderac Entertainment Group.
 Players are dark overlords commanding minions that they use to inflict Wounds on other players.
 The game has some interesting mechanics and was pretty easy to pickup once we got going.
 It was helpful that our teacher knew the game really well and taught it clearly.
 I ended up getting slammed in the last few turns with wounds, but it was an fun experience none the less.